 Hiring a web designer can be a VERY overwhelming experience, especially if you have no clue where to start.
 You’re probably thinking how do you make sure you don’t get scammed or end up with a crappy designer.
+Maybe you have no idea what to look for in a web designer.

 I have had people tell me that they have no idea what ask or even look for in a web designer.
 I hope this will help you feel a little more comfortable when looking for someone to hire.